proycon/LaMachine/README.md

 ```

 This will prompt you for some questions on how you would like your LaMachine installation and allows you to include precisely
 the software you want or need and ensures that all is up to date.
+A screenshot is shown at the end of this subsection.

 Are you on Windows 10 or 2016?
 Then you need to run this command in a Linux subsystem; to do this you must first install
 the Linux Subsystem with a distribution of your choice (we recommend Ubuntu) from the Microsoft Store.
 Follow the